Beitske Visser: Open-wheel racing

 Visser was accepted into the qualifying stages of the 2019 W Series to be held at the Wachauring in January 2019, and subsequently qualified as one of the 18 regular drivers.
 She finished second in the championship to Jamie Chadwick with four podiums including a win at Zolder.

-The Dutchwoman was set to contest the 2020 championship before it was cancelled in response to the COVID-19 pandemic.
+Visser was set to contest the 2020 championship before it was cancelled in response to the COVID-19 pandemic.
 A 10-event eSports series was held on iRacing in its place, with Visser taking the championship with a round remaining.

-She was 8th in the 2021 W Series, and 2nd in the 2022 W Series.
+Visser was eighth in the 2021 W Series, and second in the 2022 W Series.